ETS-ReactNative1/MediReview/README.md

 * This system aim to predict the sentiment given a medication review and extract medication terms metioned among the review.
 * Instantly see what your input medication review's sentiment.
 * Detected Medication highlighting
-* One click to your
+* One click to view highlighted medication photos

 Data comes from 2018 UCI open source.

 ## Turn on the API:

-Go to
+Please head to and start the API:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1bwH8mmDM49z7mHhlCnBNUjIYjOW5thIb?usp=sharing)

 ![screenshot](https://raw.githubusercontent.com/amitmerchant1990/electron-markdownify/master/app/img/markdownify.gif)

+Simply copy the host website and paste it on line XX on file Shanchen once you clone the direcotry.

 ## How To Use